-You will be able to see the difference between the reconstructed breast and the remaining breast when you are nude.
-But when you’re wearing a bra, the breasts should be alike enough in size and shape that you’ll feel comfortable about how you look in most types of clothes.
+Breast reconstruction often leaves scars that can be seen when you’re naked, but they often fade over time.
+Newer techniques have also reduced the amount of scarring.
+When you’re wearing a bra, the breasts should be alike enough in size and shape to let you feel comfortable about how you look in most types of clothes.

-Your body image and self-esteem may improve after your reconstruction surgery, but this is not always the case.
-Some women are not happy with how the reconstructed breast looks and feels after surgery, and there may be concerns about the flap or donor sites too.
-You and those close to you must know what to expect from reconstruction.
+Breast reconstruction has been shown to improve body image and self-esteem when compared to no reconstruction.
+Still, some women are not happy with how the reconstructed breast looks and feels after surgery, and there may be concerns about the flap or donor sites, too.
+Learn as much as you can so you know what you can expect from reconstruction.

 There are often many options to think about as you and your doctors talk about what’s best for you.
-The reconstruction process often means one or more operations.
+The reconstruction process sometimes means more than one operation.
 Talk about the benefits and risks of reconstruction with your doctors before the surgery is planned.
 Give yourself plenty of time to make the best decision for you.
 You should make your decision about breast reconstruction only after you are fully informed.

 Immediate or delayed breast reconstruction

-After the first surgery, a number of steps still may be needed to complete the immediate reconstruction process.
-If you are planning to have immediate reconstruction, be sure to ask what will need to be done afterward and how long it will take.
+While the first step in reconstruction is often the major one, many steps are often needed to get the final shape.
+If you’re planning to have immediate reconstruction, be sure to ask what will need to be done afterward and how long it will take.